Callidon/ulysses-tpf/README.md

 As a baseline, we also executed our queries with the reference TPF client, with one TPF server.
 In all configurations, *Ulysses* is able to produce the same answers as the baseline for all queries.

-Next, to confirm that *Ulysses* does not deteriorate query execution time, a Wilcoxon signed rank test for paired non-uniform data was run for the query execution time results obtained by *Ulysses*, using up to three servers, with the following hypothesis:
+To confirm that *Ulysses* does not deteriorate query execution time, a Wilcoxon signed rank test for paired non-uniform data was run for the query execution time results obtained by *Ulysses*, using up to three servers, with the following hypothesis:
   * H0: *Ulysses* does not change SPARQL query execution time compared to the reference TPF client.
   * H1: *Ulysses* does not increase SPARQL query execution time compared.